2011 Irish general election: Troika arrival and government collapse

 Taoiseach Brian Cowen (pictured in 2010) resigned as leader of Fianna Fáil in January 2011 and did not stand in the election.

-Cowen's leadership of Fianna Fáil came into question in January 2011 following a further slump in polls to 14 per cent.
+Cowen's leadership of Fianna Fáil came into question following a further slump in polls to 14 per cent.
 Though he had intended to lead his party into the election, the Taoiseach faced a challenge from Micheál Martin, the Minister for Foreign Affairs.
-Cowen won a vote of confidence from the Fianna Fáil parliamentary party, and Martin resigned from the cabinet while pledging loyalty to the government.

-Cowen attempted a reshuffle after the confidence vote, but following the resignations of five ministers who planned to retire at the election, the Green Party announced it would not vote to appoint their replacements.
-A stand-off developed between the two parties.
-In response, junior minister Conor Lenihan called for the Taoiseach to resign.
-Cowen stepped down as Fianna Fáil leader on 22 January, saying he would stay on as Taoiseach until after the general election on 11 March.
-The Green Party ministers formally resigned from government the next day, leaving a Fianna Fáil caretaker ministry of seven members, the constitutional minimum.
-Four days after Cowen's announcement, the Fianna Fáil leadership election was won by Micheál Martin.
+On 18 January 2011, Cowen won a vote of confidence from the Fianna Fáil parliamentary party; Martin then resigned from the cabinet while pledging loyalty to the government.
+Cowen attempted a reshuffle two days later, but following the resignations of five ministers who planned to retire at the election, the Green Party – who regarded the move as a cynical attempt to improve Fianna Fáil's electoral prospects – announced it would not vote to appoint their replacements.
+A standoff developed between the two parties.
+In response, the Fianna Fáil junior minister Conor Lenihan called for Cowen to resign.
+Cowen stood down as Fianna Fáil leader on 22 January, saying he would remain Taoiseach until after the general election on 11 March.
+The Green Party ministers formally resigned from government the next day, leaving a Fianna Fáil caretaker ministry of seven, the constitutional minimum.
+Four days after Cowen's announcement, the Fianna Fáil leadership was won by Micheál Martin.

-Following a threat of no-confidence motions from Fine Gael and Labour, the government brought forward the election date from 11 March to 25 February in exchange for expediting the Finance Bill.
+Following the threat of no-confidence motions from Fine Gael and Labour, the government brought forward the election date from 11 March to 25 February in exchange for expediting the Finance Bill.
 The 30th Dáil was dissolved by President Mary McAleese on 1 February 2011.

 Electoral system

 Under the Constitution of Ireland, once the Dáil was dissolved, an election had to take place within thirty days.
-The date was set for Friday 25 February and the 31st Dáil was scheduled to meet for the first time on Wednesday 9 March.
+The date was set for Friday 25 February and the first meeting of the 31st Dáil was scheduled for Wednesday 9 March.
 It was the first general election in February or in winter since 1987, and the first not to be held at a time of the outgoing Taoiseach's choosing since 1992.

-Voting took place between 07:00 and 22:00 (WET).
+Polls were open between 07:00 and 22:00 (WET).
 As usual, due to the possibility of adverse weather delaying the return of ballots, certain offshore islands voted earlier than the rest of the country.
 On Arranmore, Clare Island, Gola, Inishbiggle, Inishbofin (County Donegal), Inishfree, Inishturk and Tory Island, votes were cast on 23 February; the Aran Islands and Inishbofin (County Galway) went to the polls the following day.

-Voting in general elections was not compulsory and turnout had increased in 2007 following a gradual decline since the 1980s.
+Voting in general elections is not compulsory and turnout had increased in 2007 following a gradual decline since the 1980s.
 Across forty-three constituencies, 165 of the 166 seats in Dáil Éireann were up for election; the outgoing Ceann Comhairle (chairperson of the Dáil), Séamus Kirk, was returned automatically in Louth.